101 Cooking For Two

 From Dan Mikesell AKA DrDan

-An easy basic chicken stir-fry that uses what you already have in the pantry to make a tasty, healthy meal with tender chicken and fresh vegetables coated with a delicious sauce.
+This Easy Chicken Stir-fry Recipe is a basic recipe that uses pantry ingredients to make a tasty, healthy meal with tender chicken and fresh vegetables coated with a delicious sauce.

 Ingredients